ASANIYAN/fin-flow-backend/README.md

 ## Project Overview & Features

-The **Peer-to-Peer (P2P) Lending API** is a robust, secure backend solution designed to facilitate seamless financial operations in a decentralized lending ecosystem.
-Built with a focus on scalability, security, and reliability, this API empowers users to engage in P2P loan transactions while ensuring data integrity and compliance with modern financial standards.
+The **Peer-to-Peer (P2P) Lending API** is a robust, secure backend solution designed to facilitate seamless financial operations in a unified P2P lending ecosystem.
+Built with a focus on scalability, security, and reliability, this API empowers users to participate in peer-to-peer lending as **both borrowers AND lenders** within a single, flexible platform.

+### Unified User Model

+Unlike traditional P2P platforms that require separate borrower and lender accounts, our system features a **unified user architecture** where:

+- **Every user can be both a borrower and a lender** without role restrictions
+- Users can **seamlessly switch between requesting loans and funding others' loans**
+- **Dynamic role assignment** based on user actions rather than static account types
+- **Comprehensive dashboard** showing both borrowing and lending activities in one view

 Key features include:

-- **User Authentication**: Secure JWT-based authentication with email verification, password reset, and role-based access control.
+- **User Authentication**: Secure JWT-based authentication with email verification, password reset, and unified access control.
-- **Profile Management**: Comprehensive user profile handling, including personal details and account verification.
+- **Flexible Profile Management**: Comprehensive user profile handling supporting dual-role functionality.
-- **Loan Creation and Management**: Full lifecycle support for creating, approving, and managing P2P loans with interest calculations and repayment tracking.
+- **Dual-Role Loan Management**: Full lifecycle support for creating loan requests (as borrower) and funding loans (as lender) with interest calculations and repayment tracking.
-- **Real-time Transaction History**: Paginated and searchable transaction logs for transparent financial tracking.
+- **Unified Transaction History**: Paginated and searchable transaction logs covering both borrowing and lending activities.
+- **Smart Wallet System**: Integrated wallet with available and escrow balance management for secure P2P transactions.
 - **Secure Payment Gateway Integration**: Seamless integration with Paystack for processing payments, webhooks, and account resolution.

 ## Architecture & Design